manuel-serrano/hiphop/doc/api.md

 Attributes of the node:

-* `signal`: a string that represents the signal to emit;
+* An expression or a signal name.
-* `immediate` (optional);
+* `pre` (optional, if signal name is given): test the presence of the signal at the previous instant.
-* `counter`: an optional expression.
+* An optional counter expression.

-This statement waits for a signal, and instantaneously terminate in the instant that the signal is present.
-Note that if the signal is emitted of the very first reaction of the reactive machine, it will be ignored, except if `immediate` keyword is set.
+Terminates if the evaluated expression is true, or if the given signal is present.

+Note that if the expression is true of the first time the await has control, it will be ignored, except if `immediate` keyword is set.

-The following example will emit `O` when `I` has been emitted 3 times:
+The following example will emit `O` when `I` has been emitted on the two previous reactions, and during the current reaction:

 ```hopscript
 <hh.await I/>